KezhiLi/Golay_Hadamard/README.md

 # Golay_Hadamard

-simulations codes for Golay Hadamard matrices in compressive sensing.
+Simulations codes for Golay Hadamard matrices in compressive sensing.
+The sketch codes are for demonstration purpose， and have not been optmized.

 Please refer to paper: